 Working as a crew member can be a dangerous job.
 For centuries, seafaring was considered one of the most dangerous professions in the world, and crew members still suffer severe, catastrophic injuries and fatalities as a result of their work at sea.

 Some shipowners have historically tried to take advantage of injured crew members, seeking to avoid paying wages, firing them for bringing a claim, not providing proper medical care, and not paying fair compensation when crew members are injured in the line of duty.

 The laws of the United States are designed to protect crew members from abusive employment practices.
 Under federal general maritime law, seamen are regarded as wards of the court and must be treated by shipowner-employers as they would treat children.
 United States maritime laws are among the most robust in the world.

-Our maritime trial lawyers are based in South Florida, in Miami—home for many shipping companies and in close proximity to two of the largest and most active Florida ports, Port Miami and Port Everglades—and specialize in handling crew member matters.
-We have handled cases in Panama, the Philippines, Monaco, France, and the United Kingdom.
+Our maritime trial lawyers are based in Miami—home of many shipping and charter companies and in close proximity to two of Florida’s busiest ports, Port Miami and Port Everglades.
+We specialize in handling crew member matters.
+We have handled maritime-work cases worldwide, in countries such as Panama, the Philippines, Monaco, France, and the United Kingdom.

-If you are a crew member and have suffered an injury, not been paid what you are owed, or have otherwise not been treated properly, call us today for a free consultation.
+If you are a crew member and have suffered an injury, have not been paid what you are owed, or have otherwise not been treated properly, call us today for a free consultation.